 Here are some resources for you to use in your own tabletop roleplaying games.
-The Dungeons & Dragons resources have been designed by me, based on the rules for the current fifth edition.
-The player safety tools were made by other people, but I list them here as a useful collection for whoever needs them (and I’m working on some of my own variations).
+The Dungeons & Dragons resources have been designed by me.
+The player safety tools were made by other people, but I list them here as a useful collection for whoever needs them.

 If you’re looking to start roleplaying, I wrote an article about RPGs that are great for beginners, other than Dungeons & Dragons; it’s on Medium.